vfilimonov/pyppt/README.md

 pip install requests
 ```

 Two options are available: *direct connection* and *javascript embedding* for communicating between client and server.
-The option B (javascript embedding) should be working in all cases, but has its caveat.
+The option B (javascript embedding) should be working in all the cases.

 ### Option A: Direct connection